why-not-try-calmer/openSUSE-docs-revamped-temp/README.md

 ...
 ```

-## Branches & rules
+## Branches, workflow, rules
 * The default branch -- the working branch -- is not `main` or `master` but `dev`.
-That's the branch where day-to-day work should happen.
+I will merge from one milestone to the other.
+* PRs should be made against one of the following three branches.
+The names are self-explanatory:
+    * `structure`
+    * `design`
+    * `contents`
+*  New features should be proposed or discussed using `dev` as baseline, unless they directly target one of the three branches mentioned in the three other branches mentioned so far.
 * `master` enforces the same basic rules, bear them in mind if something is not working as expected:
     * Require pull request reviews before merging
     * Require status checks to pass before merging
     * Require branches to be up to date before merging

 ## Reviewing code
 * Amusing and relevant: https://mtlynch.io/code-review-love/#4-answer-questions-with-the-code-itself